 This page is dedicated to Coretha Braxton, Mother of Co-Founder Tiffany Braxton.
 Coretha transitioned from this world on April 10, 2013 after her battle with an aggressive form of Uterine Cancer.
-This prompted the BlackWomenStandUp.com Founders to focus their efforts on starting a national cancer awareness initiative entitled Love Your Va-Jay-Jay Day which kicked off on April 10, 2014 encouraging women to #CheckUpOnIt and stay on top of their health, receive life-saving information and tips related to the various gynecological/breast cancers, honor women who have lost their fight against cancer, and celebrate the survivors.
+This prompted the BlackWomenStandUp.com Founders to focus their efforts on starting a national cancer awareness initiative entitled Love Your Va-Jay-Jay Day which kicked off on April 10, 2014 encouraging women to #CheckUpOnIt and stay on top of their health, receive life-saving information and tips related to the various gynecological/breast cancers.

 This Memorial Wall is our way of paying homage to and honoring the lives of Women of Color who lost their fight battling one of the gynecological/breast cancers.
 We will continue with our cancer awareness initiative each year, #StandingUp for women everywhere.
 If you have a loved one you would like to honor, please send in their picture, with appropriate details and we will add them to the wall, Email: Contact@BlackWomenStandUp.com.

 Tiffany Braxton at the grave site of her Grandmother, who transitioned due to Ovarian Cancer.

 Ms. Lisa White – Age 55 – Worked for Harlem Hospital in NYC for 26 years.
 Was diagnosed with breast cancer.
 Loving, caring person would give the shirt off her back to a stranger.
 Her last words before she passed away from cancer was “I won’t complain.”

 House Dance Pioneer Ms. Marjory Smarth – Transitioned from Breast Cancer February 2015.